Are Buell Choppers The New Trend In Custom Choppers?

-There are a several major reasons why the Buell motorcycle makes a great chopper but the main three are it's skeletal styling, it's intimidating throaty sound and ease of maneuverability.
+There are a several major reasons why the Buell motorcycle makes a great chopper but the main three are it's skeletal styling, it's intimidating throaty sound, and ease of maneuverability.
 Buell prides itself on being one of the first companies to manufacture stripped down looking sports bikes.

 The company calls the Buell the "naked sports bike" but they are often just simply nicknamed Buell choppers.
 In essence, Buell's entire style philosophy is based on the idea that it is a shame to cover up raw metal with glossy plastic fairings.
-The company's raw aesthetic that appreciates the look of exposed Twin V engines is one that Buell shares with chopper enthusiasts.
-The other thing that also really draws chopper fanatics to the Buell choppers is the exploding, sputtering sound that they make on the road.

 Buell's are known for their loud, throaty engines that create the kind of loud putting and rumbling sound (called torque) that is famous for waking the whole neighborhood up -- Check out the Cyclone Chopper to the left there.

+Even the most banal of Buell motorcycles at least sounds like a very glamorous chopper!
 Buell's are also very sensitive bikes that are known for their intuitive handling on the road.
 You can back these bikes into a corner and turn them on a dime.
 This is because, on a Buell, the engine, exhaust and suspension components that create weight are distributed in the center of the bike.
 This reduces stress on the bike frame, resulting in better handling for the rider.

 Buell motorcycles are also designed to minimize the weight of all components not supported by springs or shock absorbers.
-Lower unsprung weight allows tires to maintain road contact and traction on irregular surfaces.
+Lower unsprung weight allows the tires to maintain road contact and traction on irregular surfaces.

 The single-disc front brake system on all Buell models also reduces the weight of the vehicle and as we all know, the lighter the vehicle, the better the chopper!
 Although any Buell motorcycle already has the appearance of being very stripped down, the latest trend among chopper enthusiasts is to strip the machine down even more.
 This gives it a very cool, stark look that pays homage to American Iron.